core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 -->

-A client can filter a collection of topics by submitting the representation of a topic filter (see Section {{filter-query-representation}})  in a FETCH request to the topic collection URI.
+A client can filter a collection of topics by submitting the representation of a topic filter (see Section {{topic-fetch-configuration}})  in a FETCH request to the topic collection URI.

 On success, the server returns a 2.05 (Content) response with a representation of a list of topics in the collection (see